ajackows/Machine-Learning-Object-Detection/README.md

 Clone Directory

-Navigate in terminal to Directory above the cloned directory (if you type ls this directory should appear in your lists)
+Navigate in terminal to Directory above the cloned directory (if you type 'ls' this directory should appear in your lists) rename the directory to Object-Detection (this is so you can run the follow script without error)

-It may be necessary to run the following comand in terminal protoc Machine-Learning-Object-Detection/protos/*.proto --python_out=.
+It may be necessary to run the following comand in terminal protoc object-detection/protos/*.proto --python_out=.

-Navigate into this directory (cd Machine-Learning-Object-Detection)
+Navigate into this directory (cd object-detection) Note the changed name

 run command:
 python3 imgRec.py